Gatland delays naming Wales side to face England

 Gatland was due to name his side on Tuesday, but that has been postponed.

-The match remains in doubt with Wales' players threatening to strike over a dispute with Welsh rugby bosses over contracts.
+The match remains in doubt with Wales' players threatening to strike in a dispute with Welsh rugby bosses over contracts.

 The Wales players have set a deadline of Wednesday, 22 February to have the issues resolved.